cetz-package/cetz/src/lib/plot.typ

 ///                    `x-min: 0`.
 ///                    - min (int): Axis minimum
 ///                    - max (int): Axis maximum
+///                    - horizontal (bool): Axis orientation; note that each
+///                      plot must use one vertical and one horizontal axis!
+///                      The default value for this parameter is guessed: Axes
+///                      starting with "x" are considered horizontal by default.
+///                      This does not affect the side the ticks of the axis are
+///                      drawn, but only the drawing direction.
 ///                    - tick-step (float): Major tick step
 ///                    - minor-tick-step (float): Major tick step
 ///                    - ticks (array): List of ticks values or value/label